Virtual data room examples: what they look like and how to pick one

 Pricing transparency

-Enterprise platforms like Intralinks, Datasite, and Ansarada don't publish pricing - you have to go through a sales process to get a number.
-That's a meaningful friction point if you're a founder who just wants to know what you're paying before you get on a call.
+Enterprise platforms like Intralinks, Datasite and Ansarada don't publish pricing, you have to go through a sales process to get a number.
+That's a meaningful friction point if you're a business owner who just wants to know what you're paying before you get on a call.
 Look for tools that publish their pricing clearly and don't charge per user.
-Per-user pricing gets expensive fast - five investors plus their lawyers and associates can easily add up to 15-20 users.
+Per-user pricing gets expensive fast, five visitors plus their lawyers and associates can easily add up to 15-20 users.

 Top 10 virtual data room providers